shivanshu3/strip-js/README.md

 [![NPM Version][npm-image]][npm-url]
 [![Travis Build][travis-image]][travis-url]

+# [DEPRECATED] This repository has been deprecated.
+I don't have enough time to work on it.

 NPM Module which strips out all JavaScript code from some HTML text

 This module performs the following tasks: